Mohamed Touré (soccer, born 2004): Reims

-On 10 June 2022, Toure, alongside his Adelaide teammate and cousin Yaya Dukuly, transferred to Ligue 1 club Reims, for an undisclosed fee.
-Adapting to the French culture and language, Toure was initially put into the reserve team that played in Championnat National 2.
-After showing impressive form in Reims B team, scoring 8 goals in 14 league appearances, Toure made his Ligue 1 debut for the club on 6 May 2023 in a 1–0 home win against Lille, coming off the bench in the 84th minute for Folarin Balogun.
+On 10 June 2022, Touré, alongside his Adelaide teammate and cousin Yaya Dukuly, transferred to Ligue 1 club Reims, for an undisclosed fee.
+Adapting to the French culture and language, Touré was initially put into the reserve team that played in Championnat National 2.
+After showing impressive form in Reims B team, scoring 8 goals in 14 league appearances, Touré made his Ligue 1 debut for the club on 6 May 2023 in a 1–0 home win against Lille, coming off the bench in the 84th minute for Folarin Balogun.
 With his debut, he became the second Australian to play in the top flight of France in recent years since Denis Genreau for Toulouse in 2022.

-2023–present: Loan to Paris FC

-On 3 August 2023, it was confirmed that Toure was sent on loan to Ligue 2 side Paris FC, who had monitored him prior to the announcement.
+On 3 August 2023, it was confirmed that Touré was sent on loan to Ligue 2 side Paris FC, who had monitored him prior to the announcement.
 He received the number 19 ahead of the 2023–24 Ligue 2 season.

-Toure made his club debut as a substitute on 13 August in a 2–0 defeat to Grenoble Foot at Stade des Alpes.
+Touré made his club debut as a substitute on 13 August in a 2–0 defeat to Grenoble Foot at Stade des Alpes.

 Randers FC

-On 17 July 2025, Toure joined Danish Superliga club Randers FC on a four-year contract.
+On 17 July 2024, Touré joined Danish Superliga club Randers FC on a four-year contract.

+Norwich City

+On 1 February 2026, Touré signed for Norwich City on a four-and-a-half-year contract.
+He later said that he had made the move "on a hunch", after receiving conflicting advice about the move and against his agent's advice.

+He made his debut and scored in a 2–0 win over Blackburn Rovers.
+Touré made his full debut for the Canaries on 10 February, scoring a hat-trick in a 3–0 victory over Oxford United, the first of his professional career.
+He became the first to score a hat-trick in his starting EFL debut since Jesse Lingard in 2013, and the first Australian to score any hat-trick in the EFL since Scott McDonald in 2011.
+In the following match on 14 February, Touré scored for a third successive game in a 3–1 win over West Bromwich Albion in the FA Cup.
+A total of five goal contributions in his first four league matches saw him named EFL Young Player of the Month for February.
+Touré scored a second hat-trick of the season in a 4–2 win over Bristol City at Ashton Gate on 18 April 2026.

+On 6 August 2026, Touré requested to change his squad number from 37 to 21 for the 2026–27 season after teammate Ali Ahmed suffered an anterior cruciate ligament injury during pre-season.